Kristina Markman’s complete Curriculum vitae (.pdf) DOWNLOAD

 Managing Editor, UC Undergraduate Journal of Slavic and East/Central European Studies 8 (2015)

-NOTABLE PUBLICATIONS AND CONFERENCE PRESENTATIONS
+NOTABLE CONFERENCE PRESENTATIONS

 “Hero or Villain?: Mindaugas and the Image of Lithuanians in Medieval Chronicles.”
 Paper presented at “Global, Glocal, & Local: Distinction and Interconnection in the Baltic States,” AABS Biennial Conference, University of Pennsylvania, Philadelphia- May 26–18, 2016.